Michael O'Keeffe (footballer)

-Michael O'Keeffe (born 9 August 1990) is a New Zealand football player who plays as a goalkeeper for Team Wellington and played for the New Zealand national under-23 football team.
-Since 2017, O’Keeffe has been a TV reporter and presenter for Newshub.
+Michael Peter O'Keeffe (born 9 August 1990) is a New Zealand footballer who plays as a goalkeeper for Team Wellington and played for the New Zealand U23 national team.
+Since 2017 until its closure in July 2024, O’Keeffe has been a TV reporter and presenter for Newshub.
+He is the younger brother of rugby union referee, Ben O'Keeffe.

+Career

-He grew up in Blenheim, New Zealand and was schooled at Marlborough Boys' College and Christchurch Boys' High School.
+O'Keeffe grew up in Blenheim, New Zealand and was schooled at Marlborough Boys' College and Christchurch Boys' High School.
 He then moved to Fairfield, Connecticut where he began his university studies whilst also on a full soccer scholarship.
 O'Keeffe graduated from Fairfield University with a Bachelor of Arts (B.A), Television New Media.

+Michael moved to Wellington, New Zealand, where he honed his goal keeping skills as a member of Blenheim All Stars indoor handball team.

 In June 2012 O'Keeffe received a late call-up to the All Whites as an injury replacement for Mark Paston in the 2012 OFC Nations Cup.

-O'Keeffe was selected for the New Zealand football team, participating in the 2012 Summer Olympics.
+O'Keeffe was selected for the New Zealand U23 national team, participating in the 2012 Summer Olympics.

 In 2013 O'Keeffe joined USL Premier Development League team Ocean City Nor'easters.

-In 2014, he returned to New Zealand to play for Team Wellington in the 2014/2015 ASB Premiership.
+In 2014, he returned to New Zealand to play for Team Wellington in the 2014–15 ASB Premiership.

 Since 2017, he has been a TV reporter and presenter for Newshub.